fraud-intelligence-limited/fil-documentation/src/getting-started/checking-api-availability.md

 Otherwise, a response with an error code is displayed indicating the issue that needs to be resolved before proceeding.

-For a list of possible responses, see [Authorizing a user in the system > Responses](../api-specification/auth-controller/authorizing-a-user-in-the-system.md#responses).
+For a list of possible responses, see [API Specification > Authorizing a user in the system: Responses](../api-specification/auth-controller/authorizing-a-user-in-the-system.md#responses).

 ::: tip Note